chdmwu/localForest/README.md

 Bloniarz, A., Wu, C., Yu, B., & Talwalkar, A. (2016).
 Supervised Neighborhoods for Distributed Nonparametric Regression.
 In *Proceedings of the 19th International Conference on Artificial Intelligence and Statistics* (pp. 1450-1459). [(link)](http://www.jmlr.org/proceedings/papers/v51/bloniarz16.pdf)

 To compile and assemble jar, run `sbt assembly`.
-The jar file will be output to `./target/scala-2.10/DistributedForest-assembly-1.0.jar`
+This will create `./target/scala-2.10/DistributedForest-assembly-1.0.jar`

 ##Basic usage
 ```scala